Ice Cream of Margie (with the Light Blue Hair): Plot

 During a chair hockey game at the power plant with office supplies, Mr. Burns chastises Homer for behaving unprofessionally during the game.
 Homer gets in more trouble when an ice cream truck passes by the plant, causing him to fantasize that Mr. Burns is an ice cream cone and try to lick him, resulting in Homer being fired as he runs towards the ice cream truck.
 Homer uses a $100 bill to buy a 25 cent ice cream from the ice cream man, Max, who collapses and dies of a fatal heart attack while changing the bill into coins.
 Max's widow sells the truck to Homer, and Homer has Otto remodel it à la Pimp My Ride.
 Meanwhile, the television series Opal — Springfield's version of The Oprah Winfrey Show — has a show about successful women, which sends Marge into a deep depression, as she feels she has not done anything memorable with her life.
 Marge is inspired by all the Popsicle sticks Homer brings home, and makes sculptures out of them.

 Kent Brockman sees the sculptures and interviews Marge, who says she creates them, so they will serve as a reminder of her when she is gone.
 Kent includes her on a news special, Kent Brockman's Kentresting People.
 Thanks to the publicity, Rich Texan creates an art show to showcase Marge's talent; however, it opens on Saturday, a day with high ice cream sales.
 Homer promises to return by 3 o'clock to see the art show.
 He loses track of time and hurries home, but accidentally crashes into his own lawn in the process, destroying all of Marge's sculptures.
 Marge says that Homer has ruined her dreams and locks herself in the bedroom.

 Several days later, Homer tries to express how bad he feels by slipping pictures of himself under the door, but falls asleep.
-When he wakes up, Marge is gone and Grandpa is looking after Bart and Lisa, who tell him that Marge left hours ago.
+When he wakes up, Marge is gone and Grampa is looking after Bart and Lisa, who tell him that Marge left hours ago.
 Marge is on top of city hall, where she declares she will show the world how she feels about Homer.
 She reveals the largest Popsicle sculpture she has ever made, and the subject is Homer.
 Marge realizes that Homer tried to keep his promise to her and make it on time, not that he did not care, much to the shock of a nearby Opal.
 Marge apologizes to Homer for the way that she acted, Homer apologizes for ruining her sculptures, and the two reunite.
 The scene shifts 200 years into the future, where the Homer sculpture is the only remaining element of Western art in a world where iPods have conquered humanity, whipping them with headphones for a hobby.